HPLC-revolution/w515ble-py/BLE guide.md

 ## Hardware Overview

-The controller hardware is powered by a Nordic nRF52840 chip and designed to interface with an HPLC pump system via BLE (Bluetooth Low Energy).
-It simulates button presses on the pump, reads the pressure transducer, and monitors the motor function.
+The controller hardware is powered by a Nordic nRF52840 chip and designed to interface with a Waters 515 HPLC pump system via BLE (Bluetooth Low Energy).
+It simulates button presses on the 515 pump, reads the pressure transducer, and monitors the motor function.
 Below is a description of the key BLE characteristics and their configuration.

 ### BLE UUIDs and Characteristics